 How does BA work?

-The psychological defenses one uses to handle pain and stress in life are anchored in the body, where they create distinct muscular patterns that inhibit self-expression.
-These patterns can be identified and understood by bioenergetic psychotherapists who know how to look at their client’s bodily structure, posture, movement, and breathing patterns.
-Using specific exercises and discharge techniques, both verbal and non-verbal, clients are able to resolve their emotional problems and physical blockages.
-As a result, clients realize more of their potential for pleasure and joy in living.
-In a safe and nurturing environment, a bioenergetic analytic therapist “reads” the client’s body, resonates with its energy, feels their emotions, and listens.
-Together with the therapist, the client explores what it would feel like to begin releasing the dysfunctional patterns and recovering some of the feelings they have repressed during childhood and continue to repress in their adult life.
-The client is encouraged to find out for themselves why the defenses were developed in the first place, and how these defenses helped them survive an early environment that was not supportive of their being.
+The psychological defences we use to handle pain and stress are anchored in the body, where they create tension that inhibits self-expression.
+The pattern of tension can be identified and understood by bioenergetic psychotherapists who assess their client's posture, movement, and breathing patterns.
+Using specific exercises and discharge techniques, both verbal and non-verbal, clients resolve their emotional problems and physical blockages.
+As a result, clients realize their potential for pleasure and joy in living.
+In a safe and nurturing environment, a bioenergetic therapist “reads” the client's body, resonates with its energy, feels their emotions, and listens.
+Together with the therapist, the client explores what it would feel like to release their tension and recover some of the feelings they've repressed.
+The client is encouraged to find out for themselves why they developed defences in the first place, and how these defences helped them survive an environment that was not supportive of their being.

 What can you expect from BA?

-With emerging repressed emotions, clients begin to realize that these self-defence mechanisms inhibit their spontaneity, creativity, and the ability for self-expression.
-As defenses falter, clients begin to understand that as these thought patterns crystallized and solidified over time; their body developed distorted muscular patterns as compensatory measures.
-Through the use of gentle techniques, including grounding, movement, and therapeutic touch, the body goes through physical and emotional changes, as these patterns begin to dissolve.
+As repressed emotions emerge, clients begin to realize that defence mechanisms inhibit their spontaneity, creativity, and self-expression.
+Now, years later, clients see that as their defences crystallized over time, tension arose to compensate for the emotional burden.
+Through the use of gentle techniques, including grounding, movement, and therapeutic touch, the body goes through physical and emotional changes, as old habits begin to dissolve.
 Consequently, a client begins to experience deeper, more satisfying connections with others and a greater sense of harmony within themselves.

 What issues can be resolved with BA?